EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

             PadProfile3 = SelectedProfileName
             PadProfile4 = SelectedProfileName

-5. Exit out, and your game should now be using the selected profile
+5. Exit out, and your game should now be using the selected profile(s)

 For additional information, see [Dolphin's "GameINI (Controller Settings)" Wiki Page](https://wiki.dolphin-emu.org/index.php?title=GameINI_(Controller_Settings)).